Jolaolu/Tweeter/readme.md

 # Laravel Twitter API

-This is the TwitterAPI Laravel app, Basically follows direvtives specified by the HTTP VERB and performs requests to the twitter API endpoint
+This is the TwitterAPI Laravel app, Basically follows direvtives specified by the HTTP VERB and performs requests to the twitter API endpoint.
+Initially built to serve as the scavenger for SaveToKolo.

 ## Installation